oyron/edc-api/README.md

 1. Intro to REST API development, using Node.js
 2. Intro to API specification with Swagger
 3. API deployment in Azure, with Azure Web Apps
-4. Bonus task: Deploying the API to Azure API Management
+4. Deploying the API to Azure API Management

 Link to slides: https://oyron.github.io/edc-api-slides/